kavinda-100/Simple-Bank--Foundry-/DEPLOYMENT.md

 - ✅ The deployment script automatically handles all admin role permissions
 - ✅ All tests are configured to use the comprehensive deployment script
 - ✅ No manual permission setup required after deployment
-- ⚠️ The step-by-step method is available but `DeployBankSystem` is recommended
-- This ensures the Bank contract can call `payLoan` on the BankAccount contract
-- The deployment handles all necessary permissions automatically